 Psychotherapy & Psychoanalysis

-Psychotherapy generally means that we will meet 1-to-3 times per week, seated face-to-face, for 45 minutes.
+Psychotherapy generally means we will meet 1-to-3 times per week, seated face-to-face, for 45 minutes.
 During that clinical hour we explore your thoughts and feelings in a safe and non-judgmental format.
-Once of the goals of psychotherapy is for you to be able to address problems and challenges that you face in the course of your life.
+One of the goals of psychotherapy is to be able to address problems and challenges that you face in the course of your life.

-My approach to psychotherapy is psychodynamic, meaning it is theoretically informed by a psychoanalytic framework that attends to the root causes of symptoms and aspects of your character that may feel fated, unchangeable, but are in fact the result of experiences both internal and external.
+My approach to psychotherapy is psychodynamic, meaning it is informed by an evidence-based psychoanalytic framework that attends to the root causes of symptoms and aspects of your character that may feel fated or unchangeable, but are in fact the result of developmental experiences both internal and external.
 Psychotherapy offers a means of change through understanding, and relief from anxieties, inhibitions, and painful affects such as anger, guilt, shame, and lack of self-regard.

 Psychoanalysis